Renewable Energy

 Topics: Enthalpy, entropy, organic chemistry, combustion, metabolism

-Activities: Fuel calorimetry of liquid fuels, bond enthalpy of food and fuels, environmental modeling
+Activities: Fuel calorimetry of liquid fuels; bond enthalpy of food and fuels; environmental modeling in the lab

 Day 2: Biofuels

-Activities: Biodiesel synthesis from used vegetable oil and analysis by GC and GC/MS
+Activities: Biodiesel synthesis from used vegetable oil and analysis by solubility, GC, NMR, FTIR and GC/MS; ZnO preparation

-Day 4: Field trip to large scale renewable energy facility
+Day 4: Energy Conservation and Field trip to large scale renewable energy facility

 Day 5: Fuel cells and summary